dj0abr/OpenDVM/README.md

 cd OpenDVM
 ```

-Now run the five scripts (all with sudo) as follows:
+Now run the two scripts (all with sudo) as follows:

 ### Installation Order